-Almost EUR 2 million were allocated by the EU to STH for preparatory work for the construction of a 30-kilometer railway section near the border with the Czech Republic.
+Almost EUR 2 million were allocated by the EU to CPK for preparatory work for the construction of a 30-kilometer railway section near the border with the Czech Republic.
 As a result, trains will reach Jastrzębie-Zdrój, Poland's largest town without railways today.
-This is a section of the Katowice-Ostrava route to be constructed by STH in cooperation with the Czech railway operator – SŽDC.
+This is a section of the Katowice-Ostrava route to be constructed by CPK in cooperation with the Czech railway operator – SŽDC.

-The financing granted to Solidarity Transport Hub Poland (Centralny Port Komunikacyjny) of EUR 1.75 million will cover preparatory works for the construction of the railway route from the Polish-Czech border to Jastrzębie-Zdrój and the connection with the existing Chybie-Żory line.
+The financing granted to Centralny Port Komunikacyjny of EUR 1.75 million will cover preparatory works for the construction of the railway route from the Polish-Czech border to Jastrzębie-Zdrój and the connection with the existing Chybie-Żory line.
 The planned 30-km section is the missing link on the TEN-T Trans-European Transport Network.
 The work will also include a proposed route of the new railway corridor Jastrzębie Zdrój-Katowice.

 Not only will the investment project allow for better railway communication between Poland and its neighbors, but it will also include Jastrzębie-Zdrój with almost 90 thousand inhabitants, the largest town in Poland without access to the railways, into the long-distance network.